-The purpose of our dentistry residency is to provide well-balanced post-graduate training through our didactic program and clinical services, all of which are presented and supervised by highly experienced faculty members.
+The purpose of our General Practice Dental Residency (GPR) Program is to provide well-balanced post-graduate training through our didactic program and clinical services, all of which are presented and supervised by highly experienced faculty members.

-Each resident is expected to become fluent in oral diagnosis and treatment planning and to develop an excellent working knowledge of dental subspecialties associated with general practice such as periodontics, pedodontics, endodontics, prosthodontics, oral surgery, oral medicine, implantology, and orthodontics.
+Each resident is expected to become fluent in oral diagnosis and treatment planning.
+They should develop an excellent working knowledge of dental specialties associated with general practice such as periodontics, pediatric dentistry, endodontics, fixed, removable and implant prosthodontics, oral surgery, oral medicine, and orthodontics.

-The goals for the patient care aspect of our training program relate to a variety of topics which, combined, will ensure the highest level of care provided to all patients.
+The clinical care aspect of our training program covers multiple disciplines and when combined will ensure the highest level of care provided to all patients.
 Our priorities on patient care education are:

 - Quality oral health care